Blog

 Educate yourself about probiotics before you shop

 Probiotics for gut health have become increasingly popular over the past decade, and it’s easy to see why.
-And while probiotics can make a healthy addition to one’s lifestyle, the amount of misinformation on the internet can become overwhelming.
+However, while probiotics can make a healthy addition to one’s lifestyle, the amount of misinformation on the internet can become overwhelming.

 That’s why educating yourself about probiotics is important; understanding the myths and facts will help you make more informed decisions about your health!